-The Agency will meet secondary disclosure requirements in a timely and comprehensive manner, as stipulated by the Securities Exchange Commission (SEC) Rule 15c2-12.
-The GM or CFO/AGM shall be responsible for providing ongoing disclosure information to the Municipal Securities Rulemaking Board's (MSRB's) Electronic Municipal Market Access (EMMA) system, the central depository designated by the SEC for ongoing disclosures by municipal issuers.
+The Agency will meet secondary disclosure requirements in a timely and comprehensive manner, as stipulated by the Securities Exchange Commission (SEC) Rule 15c2-12 and consistent with the Agency's Disclosure Procedures Policy.
+The GM or EXECUTIVE MANAGER OF FINANCE AND ADMINISTRATION/AGM shall be responsible for providing ongoing disclosure information to the Municipal Securities Rulemaking Board's (MSRB's) Electronic Municipal Market Access (EMMA) system, the central depository designated by the SEC for ongoing disclosures by municipal issuers.
 The Agency will provide financial information and operating data no later than 270 days following the end of the Agency's fiscal year each year, and will provide notice of certain enumerated events with respect to the bonds, if material, as defined in the Agency's bond covenants.